All Saints Day; the spooky goings on around Bacton & Walcott have abated, washed [...]

 Fine architecture and two cathedrals The city offers something for everyone;-

-A great place to spend the day exploring the lanes and alleys of old Norwich
+A ‘fine city‘ to spend the day exploring the lanes and alleys of old Norwich

 Shop ‘til you drop, then relax in one of the city’s many great eateries.

-At Blakeney harbour take a seal boat trip to see the colony, or the long way, a walk across the spit brings you out at the old National Trust Watch House on the point, from here through the dunes you can stand within one hundred yards of the seal colony, a truly rewarding day (approximately a ten mile round walk it is only for those with a good level of fitness).
+At Blakeney harbour take a seal boat trip to see the colony, or the long way, a walk across the spit brings you out at the old National Trust Watch House on Blakeney point, from here through the dunes you can stand within one hundred yards of the seal colony, a truly rewarding day (approximately a ten mile round walk it is only for those with a good level of fitness).
 Alternatively a shorter walk to the Beach at Horsey will bring you up close personal with a growing colony of Grey seals.

-With so many great walks on our doorstep, coast or country, we simply don’t have space to list them all here, we are happy to give you plenty of maps and directions to make your own.
+With so many great walks on our doorstep, coastal or countryside, we simply don’t have space to list them all here, we are happy to give you plenty of maps and directions to make your own.

 If pre-ordered we can arrange two adult mountain bikes – you can use these to discover ‘route 30′ on the quiet lanes network.